 I had to get out.
-It was the middle of March, and spring was coming into bud.
+It was the middle of March, and spring was coming.
 The sky had turned from grey to soft blue, and the ice was melting into rushing streams.
 It was the perfect weather for getting out in the hills.
 But life has a fiendish way of jumping in the way of all the things you’d rather be doing, waving its arms about, and saying, ‘Hey!
 If you don’t clean the windows right now, who will?
 And, while you’re at it, don’t you think you should really get around to repainting the bathroom?’
-The highlands of Scotland and the jagged scrambles of the Lakes were a little out of my reach for an impulsive adventure, but I had had enough of using that as an excuse to not do anything at all.
+The highlands of Scotland and the ridges of the Lakes were a little out of my reach for an impulsive adventure, but I had had enough of using that as an excuse to not do anything at all.
 I rushed through my to-do list in the morning and threw a bivvy bag and Wilderness Weekendsin my rucksack for the afternoon.
 I packed my gear into the car and drove to a car park at the very end of a road in the Brecon Beacons National Park.

 The positive side of this, though, is that once you get up in the Black Mountains, you stay up.
-The ascending path deposited me on a wide track which followed the flattened top of the ridge.
-The pine forest had been left below in the valley, and the ridge opened up to a sea of green-gold grasses.
+The path deposited me on a wide track which followed the top of the ridge.
+The pine forest had been left below in the valley, and the ridge opened up to green-gold grasses.
 The ground up here was damp, and glistened in the late afternoon sun.
-The navigation would be easy: the route to my wild camping spot for the night involved simply walking along this footpath in a straight line until I ran out of ridge and the ground tumbled away into the villages below.
+The navigation would be easy: the route to my wild camping spot for the night involved walking along this footpath in a straight line until I ran out of ridge and the ground tumbled away into the villages below.

-There was one slight fault in my plan for a pleasant and simple walk.
+There was one slight fault in my plan for a simple walk.
 It appeared that the steep hillside which had caused me so much bother to start with was actually protecting me from another little treat: the wind.
 Once I popped up onto the top of the ridge, out of the cover of the forest and hillside, the wind socked me full in the face.
-With all of the visible terrain sitting flat and at a similar height, there was no protection or relief; the wind howled across the landscape unencumbered.
+With all of the visible terrain sitting flat and at a similar height, there was no protection; the wind howled across the landscape unencumbered.
 I pulled on an extra layer and set about making progress along the path.